-The Management Committee, in conjunction with the Management Team, has responsibility for leading and directing the Association.
+The Board of Management, in conjunction with the Senior Management Team, has responsibility for leading and directing the Association.
 As a registered social landlord and a Scottish charity, it is vital that the Association have people with the right skills and experience to carry out this critical role.